SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Yes," Fluttershy answered with a determined look.

-Fluttershy continued to practice, "Rainb..."
+Fluttershy continued to practice.
+"Rainb..."

 She would get so far and then just freeze up, taking her a moment before she could try again.